 It's like she's incapable of letting him go because her mind is still stuck on him and everything he was to her.
-She can't stop worrying about him or caring about him or wondering what he's doing.
+She can't stop worrying about him and wondering what he's doing.

 She feels absolutely and entirely consumed by him and he's not even her's anymore.
-He couldn't care less whether she dropped off the face of the earth or not, and that's what kills her most.
+It seems like he couldn't care less about how she feels about him, and that's what kills her most.

-And truthfully, she can't help but give in when she wants to text to him or call just to hear his voice, but she refuses to continue allowing herself to do this.
+And truthfully, she can't help but give in when she wants to text to him or call just to hear his voice.

-Because every time she picks up her phone to see if he's actually taken notice to the text message she just poured her heart into, every time she hopes for him to say just one thing to indicate to her that he isn't heartless, and every time she shows she's care... she's letting him win.
+But every time she picks up her phone to see if he's actually taken notice to the text message she just poured her heart into, every time she hopes for him to say just one thing that'll make her smile, he lets her down.

-She didn't mean to let him win, it's just her big heart was blinding her from the truth.
+She didn't mean to let him have this hold on her, it's just her big heart was blinding her from the truth.